lamarquise/printf/README.md

 display.
 A few things added to accomodate the %n and %N specs, bit of a patch, but its near the end so it's acceptable.
+Str of HQ sent here to be turned into cp, str is freed in HQ in both error and success cases.
+Cp is only freed in str to elem() in error case, else it is freed by pfelem del all() or display del() at very end.
+There is a tiny potencial for it to segfault in the event of num or size being equal to -1 starting half way through...
+Memcpy doesn't handle things so well.

 ft pflist del all():
+Ok so it cycles through a list freeing the contents and the elems, returns -1 in all cases, error or success because printf error value is -1.